Many local high school baseball teams compete for a spot in the State Championship in the semifinals

 BATON ROUGE - After a day full of rain postponed many area semifinal baseball games, the action resumed Saturday as the state finals were decided.

 In Division I Select, Catholic High dominated St. Thomas Moore in a double header.
 The defending champions defeated the Cougars 16-6 in game one and 9-3 in game two.
-They advance to the finals and will face the winner of a rubber match between Holy Cross and Brother Martin.
+They advance to the finals and will face Brother Martin.

 In Division III Select, U-High also advanced to the State Championship series on Saturday with a win over Pope John Paul.
 The Cubs picked up their first win 1-0 on Thursday.
 In their second game, they punched their ticket to Sulphur with a 7-3 victory.
 They will face the winner of the rubber match between Dunham and Catholic - New Iberia.